07740 877 544 [email protected]

-If you are interested in gaining an understanding of how to hand letter a sign, then this article is for you.
-The guide is packed with photos on how to transfer a design to multiple panels for lettering.
+If you’re interested in gaining an understanding of how to hand letter a sign, then this article is for you.
+The guide is packed with photos of how to transfer a design to multiple panels for lettering.
 As well as the numerous stages of building layers for painted lettering and images.
 The process is full of useful tips which can be applied to your own designs.

 What is traditional hand lettering?